xingstar97/Harvard_CS109/cs109a_hw0_web.md

 ## Unit Testing

 In the following section we're going to do a brief introduction to unit testing.
-We do so not only because unit testing has become an increasingly important part of of the methodology of good software practices, but also because we plan on using unit tests as part of our own CS109 grading practices as a way of increasing rigor and repeatability decreasing complexity and manual workload in our evaluations of your code.
+We do so not only because unit testing has become an increasingly important part of the methodology of good software practices, but also because we plan on using unit tests as part of our own CS109 grading practices as a way of increasing rigor and repeatability decreasing complexity and manual workload in our evaluations of your code.
 We'll provide an example unit test at the end of this section.